RemyVim/ink-if-story-template/docs/index.md

 - Notifications and achievements
 - Stat bars for RPG-style stories
 - Utility functions for strings, math, and time

-**For Developers**

-- Vanilla JavaScript — no build tools required for basic use
-- Clean, documented codebase
 - Easy to customize with `custom.css` and `custom.js`

 ## Get Started